JacksonRankin117/Electron_Cloud_Model/More_Info.md

 # Introduction to the Time-Independent Schrödinger Equation.

+*I'd recommend becoming familiar with the basics of multivariable calculus and partial differntial equations, specifically the method of separation of variables before continuing on.
+The following explains the analytical solution to the Time-Independant Schrödinger Equation (TISE), and lays the ground work for the solution that I implement with code.*

 For this project I have chosen to simulate electron clouds on hydrogen-like atoms.
 Hydrogen-like atoms are atoms where there is only one electron.
 We will also assume because of the distance from the nucleus and the orbiting electrons, that protons will occupy only one point in space, which is a fine approximation in our case.

 Because the probability distribution of the electron around the nucleus of the atom don't change in time at all, we can use the time-independent Schrödinger equation, which takes the form: